openstreetmap/osmdbt/man/osmdbt-create-diff.md

     option is not used, all log files (with suffix `.log`) in the log_dir are read.

--s, \--sequence-number=NUM
-:   Use sequence number NUM.
-Do not read `state.txt`.
+-m, \--max-changes=NUM
+:   Maximum number of changes that will be written out.
+The actual number
+    might be larger than this, because always complete log files are read.
+    Default: no maximum.

 -n, \--dry-run
 :   Create updated state file and new change file in tmp directory, but do
     not move them into their final locations.
 The log files are also not renamed.

+-s, \--sequence-number=NUM
+:   Use sequence number NUM.
+Do not read `state.txt`.

 @MAN_COMMON_OPTIONS@